 Baidyanath Temple Timings

-Vaidyanath Temple is opened from 4 am in the morning till 3.30 pm and from 6 pm to 9 pm.
+Vaidyanath Temple is open from 4 am in the morning till 3.30 pm and from 6 pm to 9 pm.
 But the temple visit timings change during Saawan days or Shivratri.

 Read More: Baidyanath Dham